 I once heard a successful businessman who had started and sold a number of companies say that he would never have started any of his businesses if he knew or remembered how hard the first few years would be.
 I guess it’s kind of like childbirth in that way – the result is so wonderful but it’s important that you don’t understand or you forget how painful the process is.

 We haven’t yet forgotten the painful process of getting our first order in and our products listed and selling.
-We have faced numerous headaches and poor Gio has spend hours on the phone trying to figure out the vagaries of shipping and freight forwarding and all that other fun stuff.
+We have faced numerous headaches and my poor boyfriend has spend hours on the phone trying to figure out the vagaries of shipping and freight forwarding and all that other fun stuff.
 The point of this post is to say that you should think long and hard before you decide to jump in and you should do so with your eyes wide open.

 Here are some challenges that you’ll have to face: